 User accounts in Curriculum ChangeMaker are assigned both an Authority Level and an Access Level for each designated review group.
 Authority Levels define how much authority a user has in the system.
 The highest Authority Level is a Reviewer.
-When comined with Reviewer Leader at a review group, this person can approve forms out of a review group.
-The comination of Reviewer (Authority Level) and Reviewer (Access level) means the person can review and comment on forms in a review group.
+When combined with Reviewer Leader at a review group, this person can approve forms out of a review group.
+The combination of Reviewer (Authority Level) and Reviewer (Access level) means the person can review and comment on forms in a review group.
 Reviewers can both originate and review forms.
 An Authority Level of Originator is assigned when the person will only create forms (never reviewing or approving).
 Some people only need access to view the forms for their jobs (never create, review, or approve).
 It might be helpful for these people to read comments and/or review the routing chain for a form.
 The Read Only Authority Level is attached to these accounts.
 The most restrictive Authority Level is Restrictive Read.
 These individuals can only view the data in the forms, not the comments or routing chains.

-See "Course subject."
+See "Course subject".

-All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 credit hours of approved course work.
+All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 credit hours of approved coursework.
 General Studies core and awareness areas are approved in a separate process, first by each applicable subcommittee, and then by the General Studies Council.
 Once approved, the General Studies designations are attached to the courses in the PeopleSoft Course Catalog.
 See University Undergraduate General Studies Requirement.

 Courses numbered from 500 to 799 are designed for graduate students.
 See Graduate-Level Courses.